alvesalexsander/whatsappButton/README.md

 <br>
 ![User Interface1](https://sashaclimax.github.io/whatsappButton/assets/documentation_images/social_preview_1_subbed.png)
 <br>
-<br>The UI will help you with a live-preview version check how it is going to be.
+<br>The UI will help you with a live-preview version of your button.
+You can sneak peek at it before creating.
 <br>It was and is tested often to ensure a fail-proof result at creating your button.
 <br>
 <br>When you are finished, click on the "I've done.
 Make my Button!" and the UI will make an instance of your ready-to-use whatsappButton!
 You may test your button to see how it works at will!